dbt-labs/corp/handbook/benefits.md

 ### [Medical Plans](https://www.notion.so/dbtlabs/US-Healthcare-Benefits-Overview-650cf65d9612445a8d7ce41e936b307f?pvs=4)

+We provide medical, dental and vision benefits to employees and their dependents as well as FSA, DCFSA, and HSA options.
+Health benefits are paid in part by the company.
+The remainder of the costs is the employee’s responsibility

 Learn more about our medical plans [here](https://app.strivebenefits.com/dbt/2022-2023-medical?country=us).

 New hires may enroll themselves and dependents in health benefits online through ADP within the first 30 days of employment.
 There is a strict 30 day enrollment window.
 After benefit elections are submitted, enrollments go into effect the first day of employment (your start date) at dbt Labs.